Strasza377/Strasza377.github.io/README.md

 #### Description and Contributions

-This was a home decor design game where the player would build out spaces in homes and earn currency based on how well they were rated by the community.
+This was a home decor design game built with Unity for mobile where the player would build out spaces in homes and earn currency based on how well they were rated by the community.
 Early versions of this game internally included a match-3 puzzle game using 3D pieces and animations that was built using the same puzzle engine used for Cookie Jam and Cookie Jam Blast.
 I was in charge of prototyping and building out the 3D support for our puzzle engine, working closely with multiple tech artists to build out some really bombastic effects.

 <details>
 <summary>Click to read more...</summary>